getaclue16/clueless/README.md

 #Get a Clue

 ##Build
-* Build the project using the command `mvn clean package`
+* Build the project using the command `mvn clean verify`
 * Create project reports using the command `mvn clean site`

 ##Run